sharpencrag/observatory/README.md

 ```

 This should give static type checkers a good clue when emitting from and
 connecting to the event hook.

+> **Warning**
-Type hinting only supports positional arguments
+> Type hinting only supports positional arguments
-currently -- static type checking may break if you need to emit keyword
+> currently -- static type checking may break if you need to emit keyword
-arguments directly to observers.
+> arguments directly to observers.

 ## Events